 |Carotene-ß||0 µg||6952 µg|

 Minerals: Turnips also contain a variety of minerals.
 One cup of mashed turnip provides about 76 mg of calcium which is equivalent to 8% of the recommended daily value.
 It also provides 407 mg of potassium which is vital for maintaining healthy blood pressure and fluid balance.
 The recommended daily allowance of potassium is 4700 mg.
 Turnips also contain small amounts of iron, magnesium, phosphorus, sodium, zinc, manganese and selenium.

 Hence, turnips can be a healthy and tasty addition to your diet.
 Being low in calories, they can also be used as a substitute for potatoes in many dishes.

-So start finding ways to get turnips onto your plate, and avail its nutritional benefits.
+Hope you liked our post on benefits of turnips.
+So start finding ways to get turnips onto your plate, and avail its amazing benefits.
 In order to promote longevity and quality of life, include the right types of foods into your diet.
 Stay healthy, stay happy!!

 - 17 Amazing Benefits Of Black Radish For Skin, Hair, And Health

 - 15 Best Benefits Of Horseradish For Skin, Hair And Health